mavrikis-kostas/go-training/docs/index.md

 - Using table-driven tests for efficient testing
 - Running tests and interpreting results

+### CLI with Cobra
+- Building command-line interfaces using the Cobra library
+- Creating commands, subcommands, and flags
+- Implementing command aliases and argument validation

 ## Prerequisites

 Basic knowledge of Go programming (variables, functions, structs)